How to Mitigate Financial Risk in Construction

 Anybody providing labor for a construction project, whether they are independent contractors or employees, is eligible for this remedy.
 If the money is not repaid within 30 days of the invoice being sent, they can help recover their costs by placing a mechanic’s lien on the property.

-See Also:Construction Financing for Green Projects
+See Also:Construction Financing Risk Management Tips

 The mechanics lien remedy, which enables contractors and subcontractors to impose liens on their work for payment that the project owner may call upon at any time, lowers the financial risk associated with large construction projects.